pablossousa/Analise-de-tweets-em-perfis-no-Twitter/README.md

-# Análise de tweets de um perfil no Twitter
+# Análise de tweets de perfis no Twitter